Tin-Mijatovic/fit.nvim/README.md

     * `name` (string, **required**): The name of the exercise (e.g., "Push-ups").
     * `description` (string, *optional*): A brief description or rep count (e.g., "10-15 reps").
 * `randomize` (bool, **optional**):
+  * Randomizes the order of exercises each cycle.
+Default is `false`.

 ### Example `opts` configuration